ufidon/comsec/labs/lab06/README.md

 ## **Lab Objectives**
 By the end of this lab, you will:
-1. Install and configure Suricata on a Ubuntu Server VM.
+1. Install and configure IDS on a Ubuntu Server VM.
-2. Generate both benign and malicious network traffic using Parrot Linux to test Suricata’s detection capabilities.
+2. Generate both benign and malicious network traffic using Parrot Linux to test IDS detection capabilities.
-3. Analyze and interpret Suricata logs for traffic detection.
+3. Analyze and interpret IDS logs for traffic detection.

+⚠️ For simplicity, you may choose one of the IDSes:

+- WireShark for manual detection
+- Native Suricata
+- Suricata in docker container

 ---

-## **Task 1: Installing and Configuring Suricata on Ubuntu**
+## **Task 1: Installing and Configuring IDS on Ubuntu**

 ### **Step 1: Install Ubuntu Server (SEED)**
 1. **Install SEED VM:**